 Step 2: Connect wood shapes using dowels.

-Doweling strengthens wood joints and comes as a round, cut a stick of wood inserted into matched holes.
+Doweling strengthens wood joints and comes as a round, cut wood stick inserted into matched holes.
 Glue the wood pieces in place as it becomes a durable working joint.

-There are mechanical fasteners that you can use in substitute for dowels, and doweling remains a robust and straightforward process.
+You can use mechanical fasteners in substitute for dowels, and doweling remains a robust and straightforward process.
 The diameter of the dowel to be used is not more than 1/2 inch width of the board.

 There are holes to accommodate the dowels.
 You are allowed to purchase dowels or make your own.
 Drill your holes as you align the two boards, use a minimum of two dowels for each joint and use the rule of the thumb.